microsoft/Azure-Analytics-and-AI-Engagement/mediademo/Readme-shell.md

 	![Run the Powershell Script.](media/authentication-6.png)

 4. You will now be prompted to **enter** the resource group name to be deleted in the Azure Cloud Shell.
-Type the same resource group name that you created in [Task 1](#task-1-create-a-resource-group-in-azure) - 'Synapse-WWI-Lab'.
+Type the same resource group name that you created in [Task 1](#task-1-create-a-resource-group-in-azure) - 'Synapse-Media-Lab'.

 5. You may be prompted to select a subscription in case your account has multiple subscriptions.